-The Fourth Round of the U.S.-India Strategic Dialogue, New Delhi, June 2013
+The Fifth Round of the U.S.-India Strategic Dialogue, New Delhi, July 2014

 President Obama has called our partnership with India a “defining partnership for the 21st century.”
 And as we go about the much-talked about “Asia rebalance,” there’s no more important partner for the United States in the region than India.
 The growing convergence of our interests and outlook has brought about unprecedented cooperation on regional and global security, economics and trade, education, science and technology, clean energy, health, and counterterrorism.
 Our governments have worked hard, especially in the last decade, to broaden and deepen this cooperation for the benefit of our citizens of our two great democracies.

 - Joint Statement on the Fifth India-U.S. Strategic Dialogue (July 31, 2014)